department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 employment handicap: Add a definition or note to help explain this term.
   - **Like this:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

-equivalent: Use an alternative word or phrase -- such as "equal to," "same as," "as in," etc. -- depending on context.
+equivalent: Use an alternative word or phrase&mdash;such as "equal to," "same as," "as in," etc.&mdash;depending on context.
  - **Like this:** Apply for VA health care online (equal to VA Form 10-10EZ).
  - **Not this:** Apply for VA health care online (equivalent to VA Form 10-10EZ).